file9.ai

 Energy

-Slovakia’s energy sector is heavily reliant on nuclear power, which constitutes a significant portion of its electricity generation.
-The country has achieved full electrification and continues to diversify its energy sources.
+Slovakia’s energy sector relies heavily on nuclear power, which accounts for a significant portion of its electricity generation.
+The country has a fully electrified population and is focusing on diversifying its energy sources while managing its consumption and emissions effectively.

 Environment